bug400/asm71/INSTALL.md

 Windows:

 There are installer exe file to safely install ASM71.
-Download the appropriate 32 or 64 bit version of the installer file follow the instructions below.
+Download the appropriate 32 or 64 bit version of the installer file and follow the instructions below.

 * Uninstall any previous installed version of ASM71 before installing a new version.
 * A 32 bit version of ASM71 will not install on a 64 bit windows
-* you may choose a system-wide installation or an installation only for the current user.
+* You may choose a system-wide installation or an installation only for the current user.
 A system-wide installation requires administrator privileges.
-* You may choose to have the installer modify the PATH variable.
-This is not needed if you call ASM71 from the "ASM71 prompt" in the start menu.
+* You may choose to modify the PATH variable.
+This is not necessary if you call ASM71 from the "asm71 prompt" in the start menu.
-* The uninstaller fails if issued from "Apps and Features" in Windows 10.
-Uninstall ASM71 from the control panel instead.
+* It is recommended to uninstall ASM71 from the legacy "program and features" control panel.
+Uninstalling from the "apps and features " control panel (Windows 10) requires to enter administrator credentials even for a local installation.

 macOS: